Skip to content

 • AP Isolation

-You can isolate your network's client devices into a separate network area.
-These devices cannot communicate with other devices on the network.
+You can isolate client devices into a separate network segment.
+These devices will not be able to communicate with other devices on the same network.

 DHCP Server

-You can change the starting and ending IP addresses to suit your needs, for example, if the size of the network expands or shrinks, if there are IP address conflicts in the network, or if the subnet mask or IP address range has changed.
+You can change the starting and ending IP addresses to suit your needs — for example, if your network expands or shrinks, if IP address conflicts occur, or if the subnet mask range is modified.

 dhcp simple settings